dirigiblelabs/curriculum-2018/GabrielaYoncheva/Homeworks/Git_perspective_HW3.md

 ## Git perspective ##
 The front-facing Web IDE component is a collection of plugins for project management, source code editing, modeling, SCM integration, database management and many more.
-One of the importen perspectives the WEB IDE include is the **Git perspective**
+One important perspective of the WEB IDE is the **Git perspective**

 The **Git perspective** aims at presenting a simplified interface for the most common git operations.
 It is built from tools that support **Git** client operations.
 Here is a [link](https://confluence.atlassian.com/bitbucketserver/basic-git-commands-776639767.html) with the most basic **Git** commands, if you have no experience with it.
 ## ##